triss90/triss.dev/blog/_posts/2023-02-23-animating-the-web.md

 This lets the users know that the system is in fact working as intended, and thus avoids a lot of panic and frustration.

-Among the many different indicators we use, the status bar is probably the clearest example of how an animated progress bar can put a user at ease when a process is running in the background:
+Among the many different indicators we use, the status bar is probably the clearest example of how an animated progress bar can put a user at ease, when a process is running in the background:

 <div class="box status" id="status">
   <h3>Status Example</h3>